FuturesJS/FuturesJS/README.markdown

 For Rhino you will need `env.js` as Futures utilizes `setTimeout` and its friends.

-FYI: FuturesJS does pass JSLint regularly (but not daily)
+FYI: FuturesJS does pass JSLint regularly (but not every single commit)

 API
 =====

-Futures.promise() -- create a promise object
+Futures.promise() -- create a chainable promise object
 -----------------

 Creates a promise object